querqy/chorus/katas/006_adding_custom_query_rules.md

 }
 ```
 Today, this pattern of passing the value into the field doesn't work.
 Instead it just filters to ANY product that has a value specified in the `attr_t_aspect_ratio` field.
 This may be good enough for you...
-1. You only get one Regex per named end point, so obviously you'll add a new step in the rewriting chain for every regex pattern you add!
-1. The logging output tells you the pattern that was matched, but doesn't really tie back to which rule.